cantugabriela/Crowdfunding-Trends/README.md

 ### Conclusions

-* What are three conclusions we can make about Kickstarter campaigns given the provided data?

 1. Given the data provided, in general Kickstarter projects are (53.8%) more likely to be successful than to fail (37.6%) or get cancelled (8.6%).
 What’s interesting is that if we look into the outcomes of completed projects as separate categories we see a stark difference (if we filter by successful and unsuccessful outcomes only).
 The implication is that Kickstarters in music (82%), theatre (63%), film and video (63%), have the highest success rates and food (20%), games (36%) and publishing (50%) have the lowest success rates.
 One more thing to point out is that technology projects get canceled about a third of the time, when we look at the projects that reached completion only fifty percent are successful.
 If this information were presented to backers they would probably think twice about supporting the goals of certain categories.

 ![png](README_images/Graph_1.PNG)